Hot tubs can be one of the greatest things in your home.

 You’ll first need to allocate someone (or opt to do everything yourself!) to ensure the sanitizer of the hot tub is being kept to the right level.
 It is essential to keep this up so the hygienic standard of your tub does not slip to unmanageable levels.

 Speaking of hygiene, it’s essential to scoop out anything that is in or on the water.
 Some things can sneak underneath your cover (what that is will depend on your tub’s location of course.)
+We recommend you consider investing in a quality hot tub and spa vacuum to help make this easier.

 Next on your weekly check, you’ll need to keep a close eye on the temperature.
 Is it too cold?
 Should it be?
 Keeping tabs on this will give you a picture of whether there is a serious issue with the system or not.